nushell/nushell/docs/commands/from-ods.md

-# from-ods
+# from ods

-Parses OpenDocument Spreadsheet binary data into a table. `open` calls `from-ods` automatically when the file extension  is `ods`.
+Parses OpenDocument Spreadsheet binary data into a table. `open` calls `from ods` automatically when the file extension  is `ods`.
 Use this command when `open` is unable to guess the file type from the extension.

 ## Examples